teklynk/twitch_chat_alerts/README.md

 assets/css/alerts.css

 ### Install and Run
 If you have Python installed on your machine, you can run a simple http web server using python.
-This project includes a **webserver.py** script.
+This project includes a **webserver.sh** script that will start the python webserver.

 **Python3:**